Git-Mediawiki/Git-Mediawiki/docs/Fast-Import-&-Fast-Export.md

+Note : this page completes information from [Remote-Helpers]

 The format of data exchanged between mediawiki is the fast-import / fast-export format of git.

 Both directions - import and export - use the [mediawiki API](http://www.mediawiki.org/wiki/API:Main_page).